TeamCatB/PersonalSetup/Host/README.md

 This will set up the directory and populate the streams/v1/index.json files for you

 Now we use HFS to serve these files

+It seems MAAS works better with LXD if you just set LXD up to use the base interface and not trying to connect it to MAAS.
+You can hit the LXD tab in MAAS to then connect the two it seems.